 I don’t know what musical path led Mr Lang to ‘Spring Can Really Hang You Up the Most’.
 I don’t know what his tastes were.
 But my guess is that this is what he really loved, and that we performed ‘The Second Time Around’ and ‘Jingle Bells’ a lot more for obvious reasons.
 I remember his arrangement of ‘SCRHYUTM’, albeit sketchily, because it was (and still is) a very difficult song.
 I would give an awful lot to hear his version today.

 And I sure wish I could tell him how much it’s been a part of my musical soul after all these years.
 I’m guessing it would give him some satisfaction, to know that he planted some musical seeds inside those pimpled skulls, seeds that actually took root.
-I was 20 years younger than the Frank Lang in the picture, and I’m 20 years older than that man now.
+I was 20 years younger than the Frank Lang in the picture, and I’m a whole lot older than that man now.
 A few years ago one of my old high-school friends sent me Mr Lang’s obituary from the Grover’s Corner News.
 I’m not going to have the chance to thank him face-to-face.
 So I’ll do it here, second best but still somewhat gratifying.
 Thanks, Mr Lang.

 If you liked this post, you might also like: